eupp/allocgc/README.md

 ## Precise GC for C++

 Precise garbage collection for C++ based on smart pointers.
 The project is still in development.
-Everything could change in the future
+Everything could change in the future.

 ### Build